 Even within Pagan Metaphysics you can find a diversity of beliefs concerning resting places.
 Within the denomination of Wicca for instance, the dead travel to Summerland.
 In some Dianic traditions, the dead go to the land of honey where they are united with the Goddess Diana herself.

 And Shamanistic traditions, like mine, see the land of spirit as a hierarchy of dimensions.
-These are the ethereal realms (Greek: aithérios, “of or pertaining to the upper air; higher regions beyond the earth, celestial bodies, a divine realm”) of energy and consciousness.
+These are the ethereal realms (Greek: aithérios, “of or pertaining to the upper air; higher regions beyond the earth, celestial bodies, or a divine realm”) of energy and consciousness.
 These realms or dimensions are divided not for bad or good, rather for knowledge and wisdom.
 Think of it as a hierarchy of learning, the more enlightened you become, the higher in the ethereal dimensions you travel with the ultimate goal to reach the level of Divine Enlightenment.
-Which can also be called 7th Heaven, The God Consciousness and a few other flowery things.
+Which can also be called the 7th Heaven, The God Consciousness and a few other flowery things.
 But this is later down the road.
 Back to our relatives passing on.

 Murder and Suicide

 A soul that has lost their life suddenly, or through a tragic murder may decide to remain in this “world between words” to watch over their physical body until it’s discovered and laid to rest.
 And yes that might take decades.
 But remember time doesn’t flow the same way and it’s hard to know what a “ghost” might experience in this state.
 I haven’t found a reliable; let’s call it a connection to these souls who have explained this state of being.
 So I don’t want to make more assumptions here.
-This scenario is what I’ve personally experienced through my training and research; so it’s true for me.
+This scenario is what I’ve personally experienced through my training, research and experiences with ghosts; so it’s true for me.
 It may not be what others would explain.

 Additionally, a soul might also remain until justice has been completed or satisfied.
 In the end, at some point a soul will let go of the Earthly plane and move on to the spiritual realm.
 The other choice a soul might make after an accident or murder is to let go and move on right away to the spiritual realm as described above.
-Going through the same process and deciding if and when they wish to incarnate or work through someone here on Earth to find the justice they desire; if any.
+Going through the same process and deciding if and when they wish to incarnate or to connect with someone here on Earth to find the justice they desire; if any.